 - Lower Organizational Cost

 - It’s time to go back to the drawing board and brainstorm potential income possibilities.
-Use this time to innovate ways of generating profits during times of crisis, what kind of businesses can you have (on the side, or full time) that can support you despite sudden changes?
+Use this time to innovate ways of generating profits during crisis times.
+What kind of businesses can you have (on the side, or full time) to support you despite sudden changes?

 Setting Yourself Up For Success

-During your time at home it is important that you stay productive.
+During your time at home, you must stay productive.
 If you’re not used to working remotely, the first few days can be distracting, but a few steps toward organization can help assuage this.

-I remember when I used to work full-time at an office any opportunity to work from home for me was blissful.
-Not having to go to any particular place, have distractions from other co-workers, or having to spend time getting ready for my daily commute allotted me space for productivity.
+When I used to work full-time at an office, any opportunity to work from home for me was blissful.
+Not having to go to any particular place, have distractions from other co-workers, or spending time getting ready for my daily commute allotted me space for productivity.

 “I’ve got a theory: if you love your workspace, you’ll love your work a little more.”

-First, it’s important to have a designated workspace equipped with the technology you need.
-Sitting on your couch and getting work done whilst watching TV is not going to jive.
+First, it’s essential to have a designated workspace equipped with the technology you need.
+Sitting on your couch and getting work done while watching TV is not going to jive.
 Find a space within your home where you can isolate and be free of other distractions (kids, pets, etc.).
 Use this space ONLY for work and not other activities.